-What Are You Doing For Others?Posted by Tom Linney, Animal Law Program Staff Attorney on January 15, 2010
+What Are You Doing For Others?Posted by Tom Linney, Pro Bono Coordinator on January 15, 2010

 Dr. Martin Luther King, Jr. said life’s most persistent and urgent question is, “What are you doing for others?”
 Dr. King devoted his life’s work to causes of social justice and equality.
 In August 1994, the King Holiday and Service Act designated the King Holiday as a national day of volunteer service.
 Instead of taking a day off, Americans are challenged each year to celebrate Dr. King’s legacy by giving back to their community.
 So on January 18, please support the Animal Legal Defense Fund in its efforts to end animal suffering and abuse.